eattrenclenhard/Archive-Maker/Readme.md

 ## Description
-simple GUI-based desktop app that stores one or more files in an archive.
+A simple GUI-based desktop app that stores one or more files in an archive.
 ![demo.png](demo.png)

-## Download the Latest Release
+## Download
-You can download the latest release from [here](https://github.com/eattrenclenhard/Archive-Maker/releases).
+You can download the latest release of the app from [here](https://github.com/eattrenclenhard/Archive-Maker/releases).